Marston Green railway station: Services

-All services are operated by West Midlands Trains.
-Most services operate under the West Midlands Railway brand and operate within the West Midlands region only.
-Services which start/terminate at Rugby, Northampton and London Euston (mainly early morning, late evening and some Sunday services) operate under the London Northwestern Railway brand.
+The station is currently served by West Midlands Trains with West Midlands Railway branded local services between Birmingham International and Rugeley Trent Valley.

+Services which start/terminate at Rugby, Northampton and London Euston (mainly early morning, late evening and Sunday services) operate under the London Northwestern Railway brand.

+The typical off-peak service follows a pattern such as the one below: